terrier-lover/rewards_distributer/README.md

 ## Hardhat
 - $ cd hardhat
 - $ npm install
 - Prepare .env using .env.example.
-Do not need to put value in ...\_CONTRACT_ADDRESS variable.
+Do not need to put value in ...\_CONTRACT_ADDRESS variable if using SimpleToken contract defined here.
+If you want to use specific token, set its address at ERC20_CONTRACT_ADDRESS.
 Also do not need to put private keys for chains that you do not use.
 When you just need to use rinkeby, just add the private address of your wallets on RINKEBY_....

 If you want to use localnet, do followings:
 - $ npx hardhat node